DuPage County Calendar of Events - Chronicle Media

 Free

-A weekly open market features area farmer’s produce and vegetables, along with some retail, service and food items.
-The market will be held rain or shine.
+The weekly open market features area farmers’ produce and vegetables, along with some retail, service and food items.
+The market is open rain or shine.

 –DuPage County Calendar of Events–